nyu-dl/dl4ir-query-reformulator/README.md

 We provide wrapper classes to access them: dataset_hdf5.py and corpus_hdf5.py

-The queries and documents can be accessed using the Python code below (the h5py package is required):
+The queries and documents can be accessed using the Python code below (h5py package is required):

 ```
-#get a tuple of training, validation and test lists of queries and relevant documents:
+#get training, validation and test lists of queries and relevant documents:

 import dataset_hdf5
 dt = dataset_hdf5.DatasetHDF5('path/to/the/dataset.hdf5')